 SUMMER 2018 - SURVEY OF WESTERN U.S. STREAMS

-Later this summer, between late-July and early-August 2018, I will be leading a new team of research assistants on my second 2.5 week stream survey and road trip.
-This time, I'll be visiting three high-elevation streams between northeast Washington and northeast California, stopping midway at the H.J.
+In summer 2018, I am leading a new team of research assistants on my second 2.5 week stream survey and road trip.
+This time, we're visiting three high-elevation streams between northeast Washington and northeast California, stopping midway at the H.J.
 Andrews Forest along the McKenzie Highway.
 Scroll down for a map and some images.

-At each of the three locations, I'll complete a full survey of local fishes, stream invertebrates, and in-stream physical habitat.
-As part of an all-minority group, each member of this new 2018 Team will have an immersive, hands-on experience in stream ecology while bonding with some new peers and figuring out if he/she may be interested in pursuing further studies in ecology or environmental science.
+At each of the three locations, we'll complete a full survey of local fishes, stream invertebrates, and in-stream physical habitat.
+As part of an all-minority group, each member of this new 2018 Team is gaining an immersive, hands-on experience in stream ecology while bonding with some new peers and figuring out if he/she may be interested in pursuing further studies in ecology or environmental science.

 First stop, Falls Creek, a 2nd order tributary to the Chewuch/Methow Rivers in eastern Washington.
 To access the site, we'll drive through North Cascades Park, past Liberty Bell peak, and down to the colorful, historical town of Winthrop.
 Falls Creek is a gorgeous stream with an abundance of cutthroat trout and the things they like to eat.